edzaga/sql-course/sql-course-en/lectures/week2/lecture7.rst

 The department attribute of the **Employees** table is tested for equality against the constant 'Informatics'.
-This constant corresponds to a string of characters of variable length that in SQL, as it was explained in the previous lecture, is denominated as VARCHAR (n) and at the time de entry of data to the tables is written between simple quotation marks.
+This constant corresponds to a string of characters of variable length that in SQL, as it was explained in the previous lecture, is denominated as VARCHAR (n) and at the time of entry of data to the tables is written between simple quotation marks.

 As it was mentioned before, the query of the :sql:`SELECT` - :sql:`FROM` - :sql:`WHERE` type